 Bachelor of Science Degree

-Participation in at least one practicum experience is required of all students.
-The experience gained through the practice of theory and techniques in the field is an important element of the profession.
+Participation in at least one practicum is required of all students.
 Students are placed with community agencies and private practice sites under the supervision of professionals.
-In addition, students attend a weekly seminar that prepares them to search for, apply to and successfully interview with potential places of employment.
+In addition, students attend a seminar that prepares them to search for, apply to, and successfully interview with potential places of employment.

 Program of Study

-The degree must include a minimum of 5.25 courses in Psychology taken at the 300 and/or 400 level.
+The degree must include a minimum of five courses in Psychology taken at the 300‐ and/or 400‐level.
+With

 Py480 Senior Seminar